The Logistics of Caring

 - Alan Gershenhorn Executive Vice President & Chief Commercial Officer

-- Teri Plummer McClure Chief Legal, Communications & Compliance Officer
+- Teri Plummer McClure Chief Legal Officer and Senior Vice President, Human Resources

 - Dan Brutto President, UPS International (Retired)